Summary: The fortress is a highlight of the Middle-Rhine Valley, but the city offers only a small glimpse into its past.

 Conclusion

-Koblenz is cute, charming town with a nice old square and a fantastic fortress above the Rhine.
+Koblenz is a cute, charming town with a lovely old square and a fantastic fortress above the Rhine.
 The city itself, however, is not especially worth going far out of your way to see.
-For those living the area, it makes an excellent afternoon day-trip or for the many different festivals hosted in the city or in the fortress.
+For those living in the area, it makes an excellent afternoon day trip or for the many festivals hosted in the city or fortress.

 Koblenz Opening Hours

-To make life easier I have attached a list of the main opening hours for Koblenz.
-Unlike other destinations, Koblenz is a pretty easy city to visit, and in general you do not need to be concerned with when things are open or closed.
+To make life easier, I have attached a list of the main opening hours for Koblenz.
+Compared to other destinations, Koblenz is a pretty easy city to visit, and in general, you do not need to be concerned with when things are open or closed.

 Image Credits